Current State of the Corporate Mezzanine Market

 While mezzanine investors may take some equity-like risks due to their subordinated position in the capital structure, they receive significant current income through contractually mandated coupons, which increase the stability of returns relative to common equity.
 Additionally, mezzanine lenders typically benefit from financial covenants and other debt rights, providing additional downside protections relative to equity in the event of underperformance.

-Mezzanine securities often receive some form of equity enhancement in the form of warrants or co-investment rights, which allows the investor to share in the upside when a business performs well.
+Mezzanine securities often receive some form of equity enhancement in the form of warrants or co-investment rights, which allow the investor to share in the upside when a business performs well.
 However, equity investors will typically benefit from a greater upside in the event of business outperformance.

 Benefits of Investing in Corporate Mezzanine Funds